 How many hammer curls should I do per workout?

-For most people, 3-4 sets of 8-12 reps is the sweet spot.
-Hammer curls are an accessory movement, so place them after your main pulling work (rows, pull ups, chin ups).
-Total weekly biceps volume should generally stay between 10-20 sets across all curl variations.
+For most people, 3 to 4 sets of 8 to 12 reps is the sweet spot.
+Hammer curls are an accessory movement, so place them after your main pulling work (rows, pull-ups, chin-ups).
+Total weekly biceps volume should generally stay between 10 and 20 sets across all curl variations.